cornerstone-consulting/INFIODocs/infio-docs.md

     - `aws-infra-setup`
     - `infio`
     - `infio-plugin`
 4. Open the `infio` folder.
-Inside this folder, locate and run the INFIO **exe file** to start the application.
+Inside this folder, locate and run the **start_infio batch file** to start the application.
 It will run the INFIO tool in Google Chrome browser.
 5. If you encounter the error "License validation failed.
 The app cannot be started," please contact Cornerstone Support for assistance with license validation at support@cornerstone-consulting.io.
 6. Once the tool is launched, go to the `Assessment` page where INFIO will prompt you to enter the application name and company name.
 If your company name is not available in the list, you can enter the company name.